+Short term

-Short term Long term Increase CCTV coverage in around the buildings in Pierremont Park.
-Report all rough-sleeping on Town Council owned land within 24 hours.
-Remove Community Hall to the rear of Pierremont Hall as the building is currently a derelict site that attracts anti-social behaviour.
-Improve lighting in Balmoral Gardens, Albion Street.
-Work actively with the PCSOs on reporting anti-social behaviour and regularly report and attend the Neighbourhood Engagement Meetings.
-Establish and look in to the future of Park Hall.
-In the first instance, renew expired Listed Building consent to have the building demolished if this is seen as the correct approach.
-Undertake an assessment of the future of the Park Hall land, which could include replacement with an alternative community structure.
-Increase CCTV in Pierremont Park.
-Look into mobile CCTV units to cover areas of the town during the summer months.
-Work with Thanet Community Safety Partnership to establish projects and initiatives to help reduce anti-social behaviour in the area.
-Look into ways and options for reducing anti-social behaviour in Mockett's Wood.
+- Increase CCTV coverage in around the buildings in Pierremont Park. - Report all rough-sleeping on Town Council owned land within 24 hours. - Remove both the derelict Community Hall and Park Hall in Pierremont Park as these buildings currently attract anti-social behaviour. - Improve lighting in Balmoral Gardens, Albion Street. - Work actively with the PCSOs on reporting anti-social behaviour and regularly report and attend the Neighbourhood Engagement Meetings. - Look into ways and options for reducing anti-social behaviour in Mockett's Wood.